ToheedKhan/RxSwiftApps/README.md

 **observeOn():** this operator changes the scheduler where the observation happens.

 A **Dispose bag** is used for memory management, it keeps on collecting subscriptions and then finally it disposes them off when the controller memory is deallocated.
 It ensures that there are no memory leaks.
+‘DisposeBag’ in RxSwift helps you to unsubscribe from the Observable Sequences.

+ ‘DisposeBag’ as a garbage collector that cleans up all the unnecessary instances assigned to it in the app after its usage.

+# What is a Stream?
+A stream is a sequence of ongoing events ordered in time.
+It can emit three different things: a value (of some type), an error, or a “completed” signal (which we will see in a bit).
+Consider the “completed” event that takes place, for instance, when the current window or view/ screen containing that button is closed.
+Touch events or text typing or any kind of user interaction or the change in the objects are really an asynchronous stream.

 # RxCocoa
 RxCocoa basically contains UI specific functions built on top of the RxSwift library.
 These functions help us to configure and use the swift UI components in a reactive way.